crazydog115/TTRStatusReddit/README.md

 #TTR Status
-Script to update sidebar in /r/toontown with status of Toontown Rewritten servers.
+Script to update sidebar in a subreddit with status of Toontown Rewritten servers.
 The sidebar is only modified when a status change is detected

 ## Usage
 1. Open settings.py and set the configuration values